mipear/dwragored/README.md

 ## Functionality

 “Dŵr Agored” has CRUD functionality.
 Regular users are able to Create posts, Read posts on the All Swims page, Update posts using the “Edit Swim” button, and Delete posts using the “Delete Modal”.
 Furthermore, regular users are able to Create, Read, Update, and Delete locations.
 Users are only able to use this CRUD functionality if they are logged in.
 To log in, users must first registrate using the “Registrate” page.
 Users are then asked to Create a username and a password.
 This has been created using cards through Materialize and the Taskmanager mini project on Code Institute.
-The authenticication has been adapted to be compatible with SQL.
+The authentication has been adapted to be compatible with SQL.

 ### Accessibility